secretstartups/handbook/business-technology/enterprise-applications/bsa/index.html.md

 {: .alert .alert-gitlab-orange}

 ## Who Are We?
 We are a global team of six, focused on designing, delivering, and maintaining high quality business systems solutions.
 To learn more about our individual job functions, visit the [BSA families page](https://about.gitlab.com/job-families/finance/business-system-analyst/).
+To meet the team, check out our intro video below!

 **Barbara Roncato - Business Systems Analyst**
 GitLab handle: [@broncato](https://gitlab.com/broncato)